jjoelc/pvesetup/PBS Initial Setup.md

 ![PBS Sync job status
 dialog](/img/screenshot_2025-03-09_143142.png)

 If things are all set up correctly, the job should process successfully.
+If something goes sideways, now isd the time to troubleshoot it.
+Namespaces can be tricky if you aren't paying attention!

 If needed, remember to schedule prune, garbage collection, and verification job schedules for these remote backups.